rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

 started with Terraform, stick with the common commands.
 For the other commands, please read the help and docs before usage.

-(4) Set up Terraform access to Azure
+Step (4): Set up Terraform access to Azure
 To enable Terraform to provision resources into Azure, you need to create two entities in Azure Active Directory (Azure AD): an Azure AD application and an Azure AD service principal.

 Azure env setup: provider.azurerm